Analysis System

 • json- JSON for programmatic processing

-• markdown- Markdown checklist (suggest command)
+• markdown- Markdown format (suggest command)

 Key Features:

-• Actionable Recommendations: Theanalyzecommand provides specific recommendations
+• Actionable Recommendations: Thereportcommand provides specific recommendations

 • Autodoc Filtering: API reference pages are excluded by default for cleaner analysis